 A variety of instruments is used in the Middle East to create the music which belly dancers dance to.
 They include traditional and well as new instruments and include percussions, strings and wind instruments.
 I have listed a few of these instruments below (I gave various spellings for each name, as Arabic writing can be transliterated in slightly different ways).

-The Dumbek (also spelt dumbec, doumbek, doumbec or dumbak) – this is the goblet shaped drum, which gives its distinctive rhythms to Middle Eastern and bellydance music.
+- The Dumbek (also spelt dumbec, doumbek, doumbec or dumbak) – this is the goblet shaped drum, which gives its distinctive rhythms to Middle Eastern and bellydance music.
 The dumbek is also called darbuka in Turkey and tablah in Egypt.
 A famous Egyptian tablah player who currently lives in the UK and who tours around the world to teach and perform is Hossam Ramzy.

-The Mizmar – is another wind instrument of the oboe family and is used in a lot of belly dance music, especially in saidi style music.
+- The Mizmar – is another wind instrument of the oboe family and is used in a lot of belly dance music, especially in saidi style music.

 - The Zurna – is a horn used in Turkish folk music, which looks like a wooden trumpet.